 On November 27, 2017, in a one-day trial, a court in the province of Ha Tinh sentenced Hoa to seven years in prison and three years of house arrest under Article 88 of the penal code, an anti-state provision that carries a maximum 20-year prison term for “propagandizing” against the state, according to RFA.

 Hoa has suffered grave abuse in detention.
-Authorities beat Hoa into making a forced confession used in court to convict environmental activist Le Dinh Luong, who was sentenced to 20 years in prison on August 16, 2018, on charges of attempting to overthrow the government, according to an RFA report and Mahajan, who communicated with CPJ.
+Authorities beat Hoa into making a forced confession used in court to convict environmental activist Le Dinh Luong, who was sentenced to 20 years in prison on August 16, 2018, on charges of attempting to overthrow the government, according to an RFA report and CPJ’s communication with Mahajan.

 Ha Huy Son, Luong’s defense lawyer, said that Hoa was beaten in prison and forced to testify against his client and had retracted his earlier testimony in court, according to the RFA report.
 Son said Luong’s conviction was based on the forced testimonies provided by Hoa and another witness, who likewise recanted on the witness stand because he was beaten into making false testimony, the report said.